Liquorice (confectionery): Red liquorice

-In many countries there is also a product sometimes known as red liquorice (red licorice).
-It has a recipe very similar to a common type of liquorice confection (a starchy or gummy binder with sugar added, extruded into the shape of a rope or tube with a chewy consistency), but instead of liquorice, it is made with other flavourings such as strawberry, cherry, raspberry, or cinnamon.
+While the product known as red liquorice (red licorice) may have a recipe and manufacturing process similar to a common type of liquorice confection (a starchy or gummy binder with sugar added, extruded into the shape of a rope or tube with a chewy consistency), it is not made with actual liquorice but with other flavourings such as strawberry, cherry, raspberry, or cinnamon.
 More recently, products have been introduced in a wider variety of colours and flavours, including apple, mango, blackcurrant, and watermelon.

 While the common name for these confections has become "red liquorice" or often simply "liquorice" due to their shape and texture, they do not have the taste of liquorice.
 "Black" in "black liquorice" would formerly have been redundant, but has become a retronym in North America.